 In general one medium intensity treatment can fade the equivalent amount of 4 Q-Switched tattoo removal laser sessions.
 In other words on average, 1 treatment with electrical thermabration is the equivalent of 4 lasers tattoo removal sessions.

 How much of an area can be treated at a time?

-There is no limit to the area that can be treated with the electrical dermabrasion.
-The higher the area treated the more likely the contraction of an infection may be due to the extent of the area treated.
-Larger area or larger wounds are more difficult to protect against bacterial infections during the healing process.
-It is the choice of the aesthetic professional to decide what are may be appropriate for each individual case.
-Like with laser treatments, most extensive tattoos are split in different areas in order to fade a large tattoo.
-Generally it is much easier to remove
+There is no limit to the size of area which can be treated using electrical thermabrasion with osmosis.
+The wider the area treated the more likely it is to contract an infection due to the extent of the area treated.
+The larger area treated the more difficult it is to protect the wound against bacterial infections during the healing process.

 It is up to the aesthetic practitioner to decide what may be appropriate for each individual case.